Vancouver Island marmot: Description

-Life history, habitat characteristics and population trends
+Behaviour

-The marmots on Vancouver Island are exclusively herbivores and burrow dwellers like all marmots.
-Over 30 varieties of food plants have been observed being consumed by marmots on Vancouver Island, who typically switch from grasses in the early spring to plants like lupines in the late summer.
-Marmots hibernate for various amounts of time depending upon site characteristics and annual weather conditions.
+Like all marmots, the Vancouver Island marmot is exclusively herbivorous.
+Over 30 varieties of plants have been observed being consumed by marmots on Vancouver Island, who typically switch from grasses in the early spring to plants like lupines in the late summer.
+Marmots hibernate for various amounts of time depending upon site characteristics and weather conditions.
 Wild Vancouver Island marmots hibernate, on average, for about 210 days of the year, generally from late September or early October until late April or early May.
 They generally hibernate for shorter periods in captivity.

 Vancouver Island marmots typically first breed at three or four years of age, although some have been observed to breed as two-year-olds.
+Male marmots have been noticed to mate with 2 or more females during mating season.
 Marmots breed soon after emergence from hibernation.
 Gestation is thought to be approximately 30–35 days.
-Litter sizes average 3-4 pups, and weaned pups generally emerge above ground for the first time in early July.
+Litter sizes average 1–6 pups every other year, and weaned pups generally emerge above ground for the first time in early July.

-Systematic marmot surveys have been conducted since 1979, with variable count effort and coverage of the Island.
-Suitable meadows are rare compared to nearby regions of the British Columbian mainland or the Olympic peninsula of Washington State; habitat scarceness is believed to be the primary reason for the rarity of this marmot species.
-Most marmots live above 1000 metres elevation in meadows that face south to west.
-It is believed that populations expanded during the 1980s.
-Some natural meadows may be kept clear of invading trees by snow-creep and periodic avalanches or fire.